 Disclaimer: We do not in any way endorse any of the following websites or programs, and provide these links solely for users' information and convenience.
 We encourage users to verify the legitimacy of information and organizations cited here.
 Every effort is made to ensure that information is current and accurate, but please refer to individual organizations' websites for the most current information.
 Information on this website is subject to change without notice.
-Reviews.com has put out its "Best Scholarship Search Platforms of 2018."
+Reviews.com has put out its "Best Scholarship Search Platforms."

 - The B.A.
 Rudolph Foundation's mission is to advance or benefit young women through educational and general support for whom a small amount of support could make a significant difference.
 Accompanying the awarded scholarship ($4,500), recipients will be assigned a mentor and point of contact from the B.A.
 Rudolph Foundation.

 - The Benjamin A. Gilman International Scholarship allows undergraduate students who are either currently receiving a Pell Grant or are Pell Grant eligible the opportunity to study or participate in an internship abroad, develop valuable career and language skills, and prepare themselves for the global economy while serving as citizen ambassadors in their host country.
 Learn more about the eligibility requirements, or get help with the application process from the Office of Study Abroad by calling 479-575-7582 to make an appointment with an adviser.